washanhanzi/crates-cmp/README.md

 # crates-cmp

-> Why I must write js in order to write Rust?
+> Why I write Rust tool in js and everyone else is writing js tool in Rust?

 > [!WARNING]
 > Alpha stage, if you have any suggestion or problems, please open an issue.